Skip to main content

 • rule: function | object - the filtering criteria

-• If set as a function, the filtering will be applied by the rule specified in the function.
-The function takes an object of a data item as a parameter and returns an object with a filtering rule
+• If set as a function, filtering will be applied by the rule specified in the function.
+The function takes an object of a data item as a parameter and returns true/false

 • If set as an object, the parameter has the following attributes: